 A cookbook collector, she loves to tinker in the kitchen, and has grand delusions of one day opening her own café.

 Today, she lives in the suburbs of Kansas City with her husband of 30 years, and two lazy Miniature Schnauzers.
 She’s the proud mama of four fantastic children, and thankful to have her Dad living nearby.

 Steven H. Berman is a veteran writer-producer with more than fifteen produced credits, including a dozen Movies of the Week and five mini-series.
 His mini-series Roughing It brought him a Writers’ Guild of America nomination for best adaptation.
 His movie Twice Upon a Christmas premiered at the White House.
 The Christmas Letter is Mr. Berman’s first novel.

-Mr. Berman lives in Los Angeles with his wife Marcia, the Director of Development at a private school.
+Mr. Berman lives in Los Angeles with his wife Marcia, the Director of Advancement at a private school.
 They have two children; Rachel whose debut novel, “Aerendgast: The Secret History of Jane Austen” was published last year and Dan, an entrepreneur.

 Read more about Steven’s films HERE

 Ethan D. Bryan is the author of Dreamfield.
 His other books include Superheroes are for Real, Run Home and Take a Bow, Catch and Release, The Cowboy Year, Striking Out ALS: A Hero’s Tale, and Tales of the Taylor.

 Ethan is convinced baseball helps tell some of the best stories.
 His baseball stories have landed him ever so briefly in an ESPN 30-for-30 (#BringBackSungWoo), as a background ballplayer in an Emmy-award winning documentary (First Boys of Spring), an invitation to the White House for the Royals World Series celebration, and a chance to go to Cooperstown and read his baseball poetry.